DanBuda11/webpack4/README.md

 - List of which plugins/loaders go with dev/prod
 - use optimization splitChunks instead of CommonChunksPlugin
 - Best way to put in suite of favicons?
 HtmlWebpackPlugin says it can automatically inject manifest and favicons in addition to css & js
-- figure out webpack-merge and split config files into dev, prod, and common, or at least dev & prod and determine best way to run scripts with production & development modes; start with just a dev and prod config setup and maybe add in webpack-merge stuff later
 - `production` is the default mode for webpack so keep that in mind when developing "if-then" type stuff in the config file

-  - or just have 1 config file, set mode prod or dev in package.json scripts, and have logic in config file to determine what stuff should run in dev or prod modes
-  - from Webpack docs:
+- for function-type config file (which I'm doing), 1st argument (env) is env and 2nd (arg) describes the options passed to webpack
+  - So for something like devtool, instead of how I'm currently adding it to dev mode, I could write:
   - ```javascript
-    var config = {
-      entry: './src/index.js',
-      // ...
-    };

-    module.exports = (env, argv) => {
-      if (argv.mode === 'development') {
-        config.devtool = 'source-map';
-      }

-      if (argv.mode === 'production') {
-        // ...
-      }
-    };

-    return config;
-    ```

-  - Another explanation from Webpack docs on splitting config stuff up:

-    - if using a function in config, 1st arg is always env and 2nd is always argv which describes the options passed to webpack
-    - ```javascript
-      module.exports = function(env, argv) {
-        return {
-          mode: env.production ? 'production' : 'development',
-          devtool: env.production ? 'source-map' : 'eval',
+    devtool: arg.mode === 'development' ? 'source-map' : false;
-          plugins: [
-            new TerserPlugin({
-              terserOptions: {
-                compress: argv['optimize-minimize'], // only if -p or --optimize-minimize were passed
-              },
-            }),
-          ],
-        };
-      };
     ```

 * why is publicPath breaking prod build but not dev build?
 I also don't need publicPath set at all in dev mode for it to work
 * comments to everything in the code as a 'how to' as well as documentation in the readme